rmarting/rmarting.github.io/cheat-sheets.md

 used for a quick reference.
 Many enterprise products, community projects and systems provide them to help and ease the life of their users :couple:.

-After many time :calendar: working with some projects, I have created my own cheet sheets for different projects and products I use in my daily work.
+After many time :calendar: working with some projects, I have created my own cheat sheets for different projects and products I use in my daily work.
 I share them here for anyone that needs a quick reference on some of the following items: